 Mobile data has skyrocketed over the past five years, with global figures reaching a staggering 3.7 exabytes a month.
 Mobile users now expect to have constant access to a high-speed data connection in order to use their favourite apps and streaming services easily.
-With such high demand, 4G is struggling to cope and 5G is needed more than ever.
-But many are asking what 5G technology actually is.
+With such high demand, 4G is struggling to cope, and 5G is needed more than ever.

 View the full interactive